 As with other rules and regulations implemented by the various government agencies in response to COVID-19, the guidance above may change as new developments in the COVID-19 pandemic occur.
 Businesses must be diligent in reviewing the latest guidance, assessing its business Safety Plan, and adjusting the plan if necessary to ensure compliance.

 Our firm has extensive experience in counseling businesses on workplace safety issues, including those related to COVID-19.
 If you have any questions about this legal briefing or question regarding your businesses’ reopening requirements, please contact any member of the Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 https://www.cdc.gov/coronavirus/2019-ncov/community/guidance-business-response.html#more-changes https://www.governor.ny.gov/sites/governor.ny.gov/files/atoms/files/OfficesSummaryGuidelines.pdf https://www.governor.ny.gov/sites/governor.ny.gov/files/atoms/files/NYS_BusinessReopeningSafetyPlanTemplate.pdf https://www.governor.ny.gov/sites/governor.ny.gov/files/atoms/files/offices-interim-guidance.pdf